felwal/felwal.github.io/content/projects/acorn-nocorn.md

 We made the house out of a cardboard box, with a hole for acorns (a tilted floor and a funnel made out of two sticks made sure they rolled out consistently), and a trapdoor closed by the servo:

 ![The final layout, from the back.
 The UV sensor is under the basket, hidden within the box.
 The servo motor keeps the house floor closed and the squirrel hidden.](/images/acorn-nocorn-back.jpg)

-For audio effects we used the _Super Mario_ coin sound for feedback on collecting the acorns.
-We also used the rabbit death sound from _Minecraft_.

 ## Notes